 |Power Electronics and Drives||15|

-Renewable energy and efficient power conversion systems are of immense importance world-wide and graduates of this course can expect to find jobs in a wide variety of industries including the electronics, automotive, transport, construction, industrial automation, energy, oil and environmental sectors.
+Renewable energy and efficient power conversion systems are of immense importance worldwide and graduates of this course can expect to find jobs in a wide variety of industries including the electronics, automotive, transport, construction, industrial automation, power utility, energy, oil and environmental sectors.

-Graduates of this course will be well-placed to develop practical solutions to the problem of integrating renewable energy systems into established electricity distribution networks.
-They should be able to contribute to strategic planning, systems implementation and operation of sustainable power generation systems.
+You’ll be well-placed to develop practical solutions to the problem of integrating renewable energy systems into established electricity distribution networks.
+You should be able to contribute to strategic planning, systems implementation and operation of sustainable power generation systems.

 If you require any further information please contact our admissions team,